AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/cp3_ex.png"></center>

 <br>
-Now we have the original copy we made, "yet_another_text_file.txt", and the copy that we renamed, "yet_another_text_file.txt".
+Now we have the original copy we made, "yet_another_text_file.txt", and the copy that we renamed, "yet_another_text_file_copy.txt".
 Note again that if we don't provide a path, relative or absolute, the computer looks in the current working directory.

-The `mv` command is used to move files and to rename files.
-And as mentioned works the same as the `cp` command, requiring a source argument and a target argument that need to be entered in that order.
-Here we will move a file from here into our subdirectory, and demonstrate how easy it is to accidentally overwrite something.
+The `mv` command is used to move files **and** to rename files, and as mentioned it works the same as the `cp` command – requiring a source argument and a target argument that need to be entered in that order.
+Here we will move a file from our current working directory into our subdirectory, and demonstrate how easy it is to accidentally overwrite something.

 Currently our current working directory and our subdirectory contain these files:

 <center><img src="{{ site.url }}/images/ls_both_dir_ex1.png"></center>

 <br>
-After we move the "text.txt" file, it is only present in the subdirectory:
+After we move the "text.txt" file as follows, it is only present in the subdirectory:

 ```bash
 mv text.txt another_directory/